openshift-instruqt/instruqt/using-the-cluster/deploying-images/05-05-deploying-using-the-command-line/assignment.md

 You can specify a different name to be given to the application, and the resources created, by using the `--name` option with `oc new-app`.

-For example this command will create a version of the ParksMap application with the name, `myPparksmap`:
+For example this command will create a version of the ParksMap application with the name, `myparksmap`:
 ```
-oc new-app quay.io/openshiftroadshow/parksmap --name myPparksmap
+oc new-app quay.io/openshiftroadshow/parksmap --name myparksmap
 ```
 # Exposing the application to the public